Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ---

-## Deploying the CO2 monitor application to Azure Sphere
+## Deploying the CO2 monitor to Azure Sphere

 Start the app build deploy process.